-by Rob Williams on July 27, 2005 in Industry Interviews
+by Rob Williams on July 27, 2005 in Editorials & Interviews

 AGEIA is a company with huge ideas.
 They plan to make our gaming experiences much more immersive with their PhysX add-in card.
 We sit down and chat with Andy Keane to answer some burning questions.

 Techgage: As most gamers know, after buying a top end video card, we see a better one come on the market very quickly.
 Do you expect the PhysX card to head in the same direction, with regular revisions and upgrades just like the GPUs?
 Or will most of the updates/upgrades be via the drivers?